 The truth is, I won’t ever truly be over it, but I’m able to find peace with the present and find contentment with the “now” and that is all I can ask for.

 If you have experienced friendship loss, you know this feeling.
 I may have picked at a wound that was on the verge of healing.

-My advise to you on how to deal with this type of loss:
+My advice to you on how to deal with this type of loss:

 Never forget the good times.
 Always speak well of the other person and never point the finger.
 You owe yourself a peaceful mind and heart.